daizhou-xd/daizhou-xd/README.md

-## Hi there 👋
+## Hi there, I'm A Dai. 👋

-- 🔭 I’m currently working on
+### 🍊 Currently Working On
-- Embodied AI manipulation,
+- 🧠 Embodied AI manipulation
-- Reinforcement learning for robotic control,
+- 🦿 Reinforcement learning for robotic control
-- Robotic Structural Design,
+- 🦾 Robotic structural design
-- Dexterous Hand,
+- 🖐️ Dexterous hand
-- Sim to Real
+- 🔄 Sim to Real

-- 📫 How to reach me: Email: 2633127336@qq.com or WeChat: dshzd041221
+### 🍊 How to Reach Me
+- **Email**: 2633127336@qq.com
+- **WeChat**: dshzd041221

+### 🍊 Interest
-- ⚡ Fun fact: Cooking, reading, gardening, and pull-ups.
+I enjoy cooking, reading, gardening, and pull-ups.
 <!--
 **daizhou-xd/daizhou-xd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.